whoami-pratyush/unity-procedural-landmass-pathfinding/README.md

    * Enable **Auto Update** for real-time updates

 4. Press **Generate** and use mouse to select Flags game object to set start and end points for pathfinding.
+5. (Optional) You can use the "Notes" for better and in-depth understanding.

 ---